 A Model for Excellence

-The groups that excel in this regard are those committed to activities focused on the patient experience, including ongoing physician and staff training, finding new initiatives to promote service offerings and using feedback to drive quality improvement.
+The groups that excel in this regard are those committed to activities focused on the patient experience.
+This includes ongoing physician and staff training, finding new initiatives to promote service offerings and using feedback to drive quality improvement.
 For South Broward Endoscopy in Cooper City, Florida, engaging patients is top of mind even before they walk in the door.

 “We want patients to be informed and serve as active participants in their healthcare,” says Executive Director of Operations Shelly Daduk.
 “When patients are scheduled for their procedure, they are provided a brochure titled ‘What to Expect.'”
-This simple initiative helps prepare patients for the experience at the center, hopefully alleviating fears and building comfort.
+This simple initiative helps prepare patients for the experience at the center.
+It also alleviates fears and builds comfort.

 South Broward Endoscopy also texts reminders to patients about their upcoming procedures and prep instructions.
 Staff members call patients to review their medical history and medications, review how to take their preps and answer questions.
 “We have a very friendly and well-educated staff,” Daduk says.
 “Our front office staff are educated in customer service skills and delivery.
 On the day of the procedure, patients and escorts are warmly greeted.
 Staff focus on communicating effectively with patients and practice active listening.
 They take pride in providing excellent patient care and buy into its importance.”